ikonopistsev/captor/README.md

 ```

 ### trigger
-> it used capjs udf module
+> it use capjs udf module
 ```
 CREATE TRIGGER `user_AFTER_INSERT` AFTER INSERT ON `user` FOR EACH ROW BEGIN